Vanishing Landscapes - Johnson, Bonnie Lander; - Prospero Internetes Könyváruház

 Hosszú leírás:

-"A rich and replenishing work that traces the roots, seeds, and cuttings of our modern sensibilities ...
-I felt lovesick for it after it was done."
+'Rich and replenishing ...
+I felt lovesick for it after it was done'

 In the past, we were deeply bound to all things green and growing.
 We once knew the landscape and the plants around us as well as we knew ourselves.
 But today our relationship with plants and nature has grown distant - we have lost a sense of plants as precious.